KEO-cls-eedi/specification/doc/clseedi.md

 ### Tariffs

-Tariffs allow the backend to incentivise load shifting in terms of the EEBUS use case TOUT.
+Tariffs allow the backend to incentivize load shifting in terms of the EEBUS use case TOUT.

 A tariff always consists of three properties:
 * `toutSpecialization` - the combination of PoE (Price of Energy) and TF (Transmission Fee) for consumption or